 First and foremost, I’m a dad and husband, but most of the time I describe myself as a professional geek.

-I’m passionate about a lot of things, especially the things that enable my family to develop and thrive, as well as the communities of which I am part.
+My main focus is enabling the people around me to develop and thrive, as well as the communities of which I am part.

 I’m very involved in the local Jewish community.
 I served as President of the Wellington Progressive Jewish Congregation – Temple Sinai from 2004-2006 (there’s a two-year term limit), and later served two years as its Treasurer.
 I am the Jewish co-chair of the Wellington Abrahamic Council of Jews, Christians and Muslims.
 Judaism teaches me that in our lives we make decisions moment by moment that impact the world around us; the trick is to be mindful of these and make informed choices.
 I built the Poetry in Hell website with my parents, a monument to the Yiddish poetry in the Warsaw Ghetto.

 My main hobby is music.
 Until recently, I was the main vocalist and also played trumpet and recorder in the Klezmer Rebs.
 My listening tastes are very ecclectic; I’ll listen to just about anything once.
 For relaxation I tend to listen to classical though, particularly Schumann, Tchaikovsky, Prokofiev, and Beethoven.

 I like riding my bike around town, especially in nice weather.
 Ever since I got hit by a bus in the Basin Reserve a few years ago, I’ve been more circumspect about the conditions I’ll ride in.
 I’ve avoided the Basin since!